-The diagnosis and management of Paget disease are with an interprofessional team that consists of a rheumatologist, neurologist, audiologist, internist, nurse practitioner, and a pathologist.
+The diagnosis and management of Paget disease are better made with an interprofessional team that consists of a rheumatologist or endocrinologist, neurologist, audiologist, internist, nurse practitioner, and a pathologist.
 Asymptomatic patients do not require treatment.

-Patients need to be referred to a physical therapist as they need to learn about body mechanics, proper posture and avoidance of trauma.
-Because the patients have weak bones, patients need to be educated about protected weight-bearing and the use of ambulatory devices.
+Patients need to be referred to a physical therapist as they will benefit from learning about body mechanics, proper posture and avoidance of trauma.
+Because the patients have weak bones, they need to be educated about protected weight-bearing and the use of ambulatory devices.
 The nurse should reinforce education about safe ambulation to prevent fractures.
 Immobility should be avoided as it also increases morbidity.
 The pharmacist should educate the patient on medication compliance and potential adverse effects, and nursing should watch for signs of adverse drug effects and monitor treatment progress on subsequent visits, reporting any findings to the clinician staff.

 Symptomatic patients usually can be managed by bisphosphonates, calcitonin and vitamin D supplements.
-The pharmacist should be involved in agent and dosing decisions to optimize the therapeutic effect.
-A pain specialist should be involved as these patients have moderate to severe bony pain that is often disabling.
+The pharmacist should be involved in the decision of best medication and dosing choice to optimize the therapeutic effect.
+A pain specialist should also be involved as these patients have moderate to severe bony pain that is often disabling.